keshavoct98/Indian-Number-Plate-Recognition/README.md

 1. Command line argument 'size' must be a multiple of 32.
 Increasing 'size' increases the accuracy of license plate detection but requires more memory.
 Reduce the size if your gpu runs out of memory.
 2. If the gpu-ram is 4 GB or less, Reduce memory-limit in this [line](https://github.com/keshavoct98/License-Plate-Recognition/blob/be64d2e01e2d1d9ef54fc36dd931a3f9b74a6c82/demo_video.py#L17) to a value less than your gpu-ram.
 3. If the gpu-ram is 2 GB or less, Reduce memory-limit [here](https://github.com/keshavoct98/License-Plate-Recognition/blob/be64d2e01e2d1d9ef54fc36dd931a3f9b74a6c82/demo.py#L17) and [here](https://github.com/keshavoct98/License-Plate-Recognition/blob/be64d2e01e2d1d9ef54fc36dd931a3f9b74a6c82/demo_video.py#L17) to a value less than your gpu-ram.
+4. Since there are 3 models running in a sequence(yolov4 for plate detection, keras-ocr CRAFT text detection and keras-ocr CRNN text recognition), memory usage is high and fps is low.
+This solution gives an average fps of 2.5 on gtx 1660 gpu.
+Fps and memory usage can be improved by training a single YOLOv4 model for both license plate detection and text recognition.

 ### Results:
 ![results/output1.jpg](https://github.com/keshavoct98/License-Plate-Recognition/blob/master/results/output1.jpg)